AstroMined/quiz-app/repo_summary.md

     """
     The schema representing a stored Question.

-    Inherits from QuestionBase and includes additional attributes present in a stored Question.
+    Inherits from QuestionBase and includes additional attributes.

     Attributes:
         id (int): The unique identifier of the question.